myrjola/docker-samba-ad-dc/README.md

 ```

 The problem is that the port range 1024 and upwards are used for dynamic RPC-calls, luckily Samba goes through them in
 order, so the first 20 or so should suffice for testing purposes.
-Windows complains otherwise that "The RPC server is unavailable".
+Windows complains otherwise that "The RPC server is
+unavailable".
+It's also possible to eliminate long command line parameters by using `$(for port in $(seq 135 139); do
+echo -n "-p $port:$port "; done;)` instead.

 ## TODO